rasmus-ob/markdown-reader-deluxe/README.md

 - Go into the directory you have your markdown files in.
 - run `markdown-reader-deluxe`
     - ***(OBS)*** you can specify what port you want to use with the -p or --port flag
 - then check the url provided by the tool
+- enjoy